Mamii

-Shawntoni Ajanee Nichols, better known by her stage name Mamii, is an American singer, songwriter, record producer and multi-instrumentalist, best known for her contributions to Beyoncé album Cowboy Carter, co-writing ¥$ single "Talking", as well as her contributions to Kehlani album Crash.
+Shawntoni Ajanee Nichols, better known by her stage name Mamii, is an American singer, songwriter, record producer and multi-instrumentalist, best known for her contributions to Beyoncé's album Cowboy Carter, Kehlani's album Crash and co-writing ¥$'s single "Talking".
 She is currently signed to Roc Nation.

 In addition to her work behind the scenes, Nichols is also a solo artist blending R&B, jazz, and funk-rock.
 She is influenced by Prince, Jacob Collier, The Beatles, Stevie Wonder, Amy Winehouse, Frank Ocean, Willow Smith, and more.

 Career

 Early life

 Nichols grew up in a musical family, and began to learn to show interest in music after her brother started producing beats.
 A self-taught musician, she eventually learned to play the acoustic guitar and bass from YouTube videos.
 She started singing as a child in the church choir, and was inspired by the Clark Sisters, Kirk Franklin, and gospel vocal group Take 6.